Reorganization plan of United States Army: Implementation and current status

-In 2019 Esper asserted that the planning efforts, including Futures Command, the SFABs, and the Decisive Action readiness training of the BCTs are preparing the Army for competition with both near-peer and regional powers.
+In 2019, Esper asserted that the planning efforts, including Futures Command, the SFABs, and the Decisive Action readiness training of the BCTs are preparing the Army for competition with both near-peer and regional powers.
 The Army and Marine Corps have issued "clear explanations and guidance for the 429 articles of the Geneva Conventions".

 The Budget Control Act could potentially restrict funds by 2020.
+(Note: The 2020 Budget request for defense spending will trigger budget cuts in the face of the threat of sequestration from the Budget Control Act of 2011.
+This sets up up political clashes over spending caps for fiscal year 2020, triggering tandem increases in both defense spending and domestic spending.
+The history of government spending since the Budget Control Act of 2011 suggests that the deficit will be increased in response.)
 By 2024–2025, the Fiscal Year Development Plan (FYDP) will have reallocated $10 billion more into development of the top six modernization priorities, (Note: The capabilities as prioritized by the 39th Chief of Staff, will use subject matter experts in the realms of requirements, acquisition, science and technology, test, resourcing, costing, and sustainment, using Cross Functional Teams (CFTs) for: